vickyvlad1412/fyp_calculating_paper_android/README.md

 Tap on the search icon on the top right in the homepage.
 A seach page will be opened.
 Type in phrases or equations you want to search, and choose the note you were searching for from the search results.

 ## How To Install
 Clone this git repo into your local repo.
 Open the project in your desired IDE (Android Studio is recommended).
+Run "pub upgrade" and "pub get" in the terminal to install the dependencies.
 Choose a device or emulator you want to install the application in.
 Open the terminal and type in the command "flutter build apk --release --no-tree-shake-icons" and press Enter.

 ## Video Demo